Risk Analysis in Unexplored Areas: Application of a Response Surface Model Based Tool Offshore Canada

-This paper was prepared for a poster session at AAPG held in Houston, United States, 2–5 April 2017.
+This paper was prepared for presentation at AAPG held in Houston, United States, 2–5 April 2017.

 Coupling the evolution of thermal and pressure regimes through time, petroleum system modeling is recognized as a key tool to estimate source rock maturity and hydrocarbon expulsion timing in unexplored basins.
 However, most of the data used in such basins is subject to uncertainty which becomes critical in frontier areas where very little information is available for calibration.
 The potential range of variation of input parameters leads to a high variability of the basin modeling simulation results and there is definitely a need for sensitivity and risk analysis in such studies.

 Traditionally, risk assessment is done performing multi-realizations with a Monte-Carlo sampling which requires a lot of time, sometimes months, when hundreds of simulations are required on a high resolution model.
 To overcome these delays unaligned to the E&P industry constraints, we here present a new workflow linking basin modeling to a dedicated uncertainty analysis tool based on response surfaces.

 If the later technology is commonly used in reservoir engineering, it is quite unknown in exploration.
 In this approach, a set of simulations – the experimental design – is used to compute response surfaces that provide very fast estimations of the simulator outputs for any parameter values.
 The uncertainty study is then conducted from the response surface predictions only.
 A limited number of simulations is generally sufficient to obtain reliable estimations.
 The total time required to estimate the risk associated to the model uncertainties is thus drastically reduced.